 Baccarat: A Game of Streaks and Stops

-One possible reason for baccarat’s sudden surge in popularity in the late 19th century was the infamous royal baccarat scandal, which is also referred to as the Tranby Croft affair.
-It was a cheating scandal that involved a man by the name of Sir William Gordon-Cumming who was playing baccarat with several British nobles including the Prince of Wales.
-Gordon-Cumming got caught cheating and his underhanded deeds made the headlines.
+One possible reason for baccarat’s sudden surge in popularity in the late 19th century was the infamous royal baccarat scandal, also referred to as the Tranby Croft affair.
+It was a cheating scandal that involved a man by the name of Sir William Gordon-Cumming, who was playing baccarat with several British nobles, including the Prince of Wales.
+Gordon-Cumming got caught cheating, and his underhanded deeds made the headlines.
 In covering the affair, newspapers also published the rules of baccarat.

 Play Baccarat Online Here

-Learning the basics of baccarat starts with correctly pronouncing the name of the game.
+Learning the basics of baccarat starts with correctly pronouncing the game's name.
 Despite its spelling, it’s not “back-a-rat”.
 Instead, it’s pronounced “bah-cah-ra”.
 One of the biggest misconceptions about baccarat is that it is a game for the toffee-nosed elites of society.
 This couldn’t be further from the truth.
 Sure, the game has been and continues to be a favorite amongst the upper class, but regular working-class folks like to play it too.
 You’ll find baccarat in swanky casinos, dingy basements that may or may not smell like cat pee, and everywhere in between.

-You’ll see three betting areas in front of you when you take your seat at a baccarat table.
-One area has “Player” written in it, another says “Banker”, and the third says “Tie”.
-Your one and only decision you have in baccarat is which of these to bet on.
+You’ll see three betting areas in front of you when you sit at a baccarat table.
+One area has “Player” written in it, another says, “Banker”, and the third says “Tie”.
+Your only decision in baccarat is which of these to bet on.
 If you bet on the player, you are wagering that the player will win the hand.
-A banker bet means you are betting on the banker while a tie speaks for itself.
+A banker bet means you are betting on the banker, while a tie speaks for itself.

 Payouts, Probabilities, and the House Edge